Mahan confederacy: Legacy

-Goryeo historians identified Mahan with Goguryeo, which was supported by their works like Samguk Sagi, Samguk Yusa and Jewang Ungi.
-That historical view was previously given by Ch'oe Ch'i-wŏn, a noted Confucian scholar and historian in the late Silla period.
-Apart from the geographical location of Mahan, the Chinese historical record History of Song defines the ethnical origin of the Jeong-an kingdom, a successor state of Balhae, as Mahan.
+Goryeo historians identified Mahan with Goguryeo, which was supported by their works like Samguk sagi, Samguk yusa and Chewang un'gi.
+That historical view was previously given by Ch'oe Ch'iwŏn, a noted Confucian scholar and historian in the late Silla period.
+Apart from the geographical location of Mahan, the Chinese historical record History of Song defines the ethnical origin of the Chŏngan kingdom, a successor state of Parhae, as Mahan.

-In the late Joseon period, that historical notion came under criticism by early Silhak scholar Han Baek-gyeom, who emphasized the linkage between Mahan and Baekje in terms of the geographical location.
+In the late Joseon period, that historical notion came under criticism by early Silhak scholar Han Baek-gyeom, who emphasized the linkage between Mahan and Paekche in terms of the geographical location.

 Monarchs of Mahan confederacy

 Mahan was an ancient Korean confederacy established after the fall of Jin.
 The following list is based on the records of the Cheongju Han clan.